What Employers Are Asking: January 2026

 2. Do I need a formal AI policy for my workplace now?

-The short answer is: increasingly, yes.
-While there is no single federal law mandating that all employers adopt an AI workplace policy, the regulatory direction is clear.
-The EEOC has issued guidance emphasizing employer responsibility for AI-driven employment decisions.
-Several states and cities have enacted or proposed laws requiring employers to disclose AI use in hiring, conduct bias audits, or obtain consent before using automated decision-making tools.
+The short answer is: increasingly, it may be advisable.
+While there is no single federal law mandating that all employers adopt an AI workplace policy, the regulatory direction suggests growing expectations.
+Employers should consult the EEOC's official communications for the most current guidance on AI-driven employment decisions.
+Some jurisdictions have enacted or are considering laws that may require employers to disclose AI use in hiring, conduct bias audits, or obtain consent before using automated decision-making tools.
+Requirements vary by state and locality.

 Even where not strictly required by law, a formal AI use policy is becoming a best practice.
-A strong policy should address:
+A strong policy may address:

-Employers do not need to ban AI — but they do need to govern it.
-A clear, written policy protects the organization and provides a framework for consistent, lawful use.
+Employers do not need to ban AI — but they should consider governing it.
+A clear, written policy may protect the organization and provide a framework for consistent, lawful use.
+Employers should consult qualified counsel to understand the requirements applicable in their jurisdictions.

 3. Have salary thresholds for overtime exemptions changed for 2026?

 Employers should review the current status of federal and state salary thresholds for white-collar overtime exemptions.
 At the federal level, the Department of Labor's rulemaking on salary thresholds has been the subject of significant activity and litigation in recent years.
-Employers should check whether any new final rules or court orders have altered the applicable thresholds since 2025.
+Employers should check current requirements regarding salary thresholds, as rules and court orders may have altered the applicable thresholds.

 4. My company has remote workers in multiple states.
 What do I need to know about tax obligations?